LIST-LUXEMBOURG/gapIt/README.md

 ## Data

+gapIt was used to fill gaps in discharge time series at Luxembourg (see the 'References' section).
+During tests phases, it was used too for the processing of water level time series.

-Fake data are provided within the distribution [data_fake2.zip] (./data_fake2.zip).
+Here, fake data are provided within the distribution [data_fake2.zip] (./data_fake2.zip).
+These data were derived from real data using a random method.
+To get the real data or to integrate your own data, please contact Olivier Parisot (olivier.parisot@list.lu) or Ivonne Trebs (ivonne.trebs@list.lu).

-In this archive, the required data files are:
+In this archive ([data_fake2.zip] (./data_fake2.zip)), the required data files are:
 * all_valid_q_series_complete2.arff: the time series representing the measured discharge for each station, in an ARFF format (Weka).
 * knowledgeDB20-discharge.arff: the knowledge database, containing the Case-Based Reasoning data.
 * stations_coordinates.txt: the coordinates of each station.